COMBINE-lab/alevin-fry/docs/source/generate_permit_list.rst

 generate-permit-list
 ====================

-This command takes as input an output directory containing a RAD file (created by running alevin with the ``--justAlign`` flag), and it determines what cell barcodes should be associated with "true" cells, which should be corrected to some "true" barcode, and which should simply be ignored / discarded.
+This command takes as input an output directory containing a RAD file (created by running alevin with the ``--rad`` and/or ``--sketch'' flags), and it determines what cell barcodes should be associated with "true" cells, which should be corrected to some "true" barcode, and which should simply be ignored / discarded.
 This command has 4 required arguments; the path to an input directory ``--input``,